-Following billionaire investment, the clubs have become two of the most dominant in English football, though there is little rivalry between the sides and several players have adorned the blue shirts of both clubs.
+Following billionaire investment, the clubs have become two of the most dominant in English football in recent seasons.
+However, there have been several players who have adorned the blue shirts of both clubs.

 We’ve decided to look back at some of those stars, here are five of the best players to play for Manchester City and Chelsea in the Premier League era.

 A huge fans’ favourite at Manchester City, Wright-Phillips emerged from the club’s academy ranks and established himself as one of the most exciting young wingers in the Premier League.

 Following his breakthrough as a teenager, he was named as the club’s Young Player of the Year four consecutive campaigns, performances which attracted the attention of a recently-rich Chelsea side who signed him in a £21m deal in 2005.

 Despite winning the Premier League and FA Cup, the move to Chelsea saw his career stall as he failed to establish himself as a regular first-choice.
 He was a notable omission from the matchday squad for the 2008 Champions League final.

 Once a Blue, always a Blue 💙

 After three seasons in west London he returned to Manchester City in a cut-price deal, scoring twice on his second debut.

 He featured regularly across the next two campaigns before falling out of favour, departing for Queens Park Rangers in 2011 having made 275 appearances over two spells with the club.